Fully mixed virtual element schemes for a new model of steady-state poroelastic stress-assisted diffusion in the brain: Introduction

 The present work proposes a momentum and mass conservative, robust, and Biot-locking-free virtual element formulation for poroelastic stress-assisted diffusion systems.
-It constitutes an extension of the stress-assisted diffusion VEM scheme from \cite{khot25} to the fully mixed poroelastic setting.
-The underlying model problem is based on \cite{gomez23,careaga25}, but the formulation is simpler as it is based on the Hellinger--Reissner variational principle and imposing strong symmetry of the total Cauchy stress.
+It constitutes an extension of the stress-assisted diffusion VEM from \cite{khot25} to the fully mixed poroelastic setting.
+The underlying model problem is based on \cite{gomez23,careaga25}, but the formulation here is based on the Hellinger--Reissner variational principle and imposing strong symmetry of the total Cauchy stress.
 For this we follow the similar works \cite{artioli17b,artioli20b,dassi20}.
-In this context we also mention other recent polytopal discretisations for poroelasticity in mixed form, as proposed in \cite{tang2021locking,cadq2023,khot25,botti2021hybrid,botti2025fullymixedvirtualelementmethod,liang2024parameter,kumar2024numerical,guo2022robust,liu2023virtual,droniou2024bubble}.
+In this context we also mention other recent polytopal discretisations for poroelasticity in mixed form, as proposed in \cite{tang2021locking,cadq2023,khot25,botti2021hybrid,botti2025fullymixedvirtualelementmethod,liang2024parameter,kumar2024numerical,guo2022robust,liu2023virtual,droniou2024bubble,wmdh2025}. {In biological tissues, the transport of chemical species such as growth factors, nutrients, or signalling molecules is often tightly coupled with the mechanical environment.
+As mentioned above, tissue deformation generates poroelastic stresses that can alter the diffusivity of solutes through the extracellular matrix.
+To capture this interplay, the model we use here for the concentration field satisfies a reaction–diffusion equation with diffusive flux depending implicitly on the poroelastic stress tensor (reflecting anisotropic changes in diffusivity due to matrix compression or tension, similarly as used in \cite{gatica18,gatica19,gatica22}), and in addition it depends nonlinearly on concentration gradients.
+This nonlinear term accounts for concentration‑dependent mobility or steric hindrance at high gradients, while the stress‑dependent term captures mechanotransductive feedback \cite{bollenbach2007morphogen}.}